-We have audited the accompanying financial statements of Kingfa Science and TechnologyIndia Limited ("the Company") which comprise the Balance Sheet as at March 31 2016 the Statement ofProfit and Loss Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Kingfa Science and TechnologyIndia Limited ("the Company") which comprise the Balance Sheet as at March 312017 the Statement of Profitand Loss Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.

-Managements Responsibility for the Financial Statements
+Management's Responsibility for the Financial Statements

-The Companys Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards speci ed underSection 133 of the Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014.This responsibility also includes maintenance of adequate accounting records in accordancewith the provisions of the Act for safeguarding the assets of the Company and forpreventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards speci ed underSection 133 of the Act 2013 read with Rule 7 of the Companies (Accounts) Rules 2014.This responsibility also includes maintenance of adequate accounting records in accordancewith the provisions of the Act for safeguarding the assets of the Company and forpreventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 Our responsibility is to express an opinion on these financial statements based on ouraudit.
 We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made thereunder.

-We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act.
+We conducted our audit in accordance with the Standards on Auditing speci ed underSection 143(10) of the Act.
 Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of thefinancial statements whether due to fraud or error.
-In making those risk assessments theauditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fair view in order to design audit proceduresthat are appropriate in the circumstances.
-An audit also includesevaluating the appropriateness of the accounting policies used and thereasonableness of the accounting estimates made by the Companys Directors as well asevaluating the overall presentation of the financial statements.
+In making those risk assessments theauditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fair view in order to design audit proceduresthat are appropriate in the circumstances but not for the purpose of expressing anopinion on whether the Company has in place an adequate internal financial controls systemover financial reporting and the operating effectiveness of such controls.
+An audit alsoincludes evaluating the appropriateness of the accounting policies used and thereasonableness of the accounting estimates made by the Company's Directors as well asevaluating the overall presentation of the financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the (Standalone) financial statements
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the financial statements.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016 ("theOrder")as amended issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" astatement on the matters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")as amended and issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the "Annexure A" a statement on the mattersspeci ed in paragraphs 3 and 4 of the Order.

 2. As required by section 143 (3) of the Act we report that:

-b. in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b.
+In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-c. the Balance Sheet the Statement of Profitand Loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account
+c.
+The Balance Sheet the Statement of Profitand Loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account

-d. in our opinion the aforesaid financial statements comply with theAccounting Standards speci ed under section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.
+d.
+In our opinion the aforesaid (Standalone) financial statements comply with theAccounting Standards speci ed under section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

 e.
-On the basis of written representations received from the directors as on March312016 taken on record by the Board of Directors none of the directors is disquali ed as onMarch 31 2017 from being appointed as a director in terms of Section 164 (2) of the Act.f.
+On the basis of written representations received from the directors as on March 312017 taken on record by the Board of Directors none of the directors is disquali ed as onMarch 31 2017 from being appointed as a director in terms of Section 164 (2) of the Act.f.
 With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

 g.
-With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its financial statements

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.